Why join us?

 Enthusiasm, an open mind and ability to learn are the most important assets we are looking for.
 UKAEA is an equal opportunity employer and actively encourage applications from women to enable them to pursue rewarding careers in the science and technology field.
 We will train suitable applicants who have transferable skills but who have not had experience in the nuclear industry.

-We have requirements for graduate and post-doctoral engineers, scientists and technologists in the following general areas: Scientific research/physics; Engineering; Technical; Professional Support and Construction and Project Management.
+We have requirements for graduate and post-doctoral engineers, scientists and technologists in the following general areas: Scientific research/physics; Engineering; Technical; Professional Support; Construction and Project Management.

 UKAEA offers reasonable adjustments in selection procedures to create a disability-confident workplace; practical or emotional support are at the heart of our ethos and we aim at promoting a fair outcome.
 Please contact the recruitment team (email address above) regarding your interview requirements and we will enable you to perform to your best ability.